 Got a problem?
 Fix it NOW!

-If you’re going to put an end to crisis management, you’ve got to get out in front of the problems.
+If you’re going to put an end to crisis management, you’ve got to get out in front of the problem.
 You need to stop them before they occur.

 It’s not that small business owners and non-profit leaders DON’T want to nip problems in the bud.
 But doing so requires the two precious commodities we’re usually short on, time and money.